 My boarding school music master, Eric de Courcy, had good reason to repeatedly put me in detention.
 What made that same man, principal organist, trust me me to play on some Saturday afternoons, in Waterford’s Church of Ireland cathedral?

-Stiff the lock, old the over-sized key,
+Stiff the lock, antique the over-sized key,

-lonely footsteps on chequered floor.
+lone footsteps echoed on chequered floor.

-Stained glass saints stoically gazed,
+Colourful stained glass saints stoically gazed,

-seeking certainty, Bach’s biblical belief;
+seeking celestial certainty, Bach’s biblical belief

-that shelter “where sheep may safely dwell”.
+a shelter “where sheep may safely dwell”.

-Time suspended in leviathan space
+Time halted in that lofty leviathan space,

-sloppy timing added farce, not grace;
+echoed back sloppy timing, adding farce, not grace;

-electric sparks in God’s engine room.
+that console kindled hope in God’s engine room.